nrfconnect/sdk-nrfxlib/nrf_modem/doc/modem_trace.rst

 Modem traces
 ############

-The modem trace interface in the Modem library is used to retrieve trace data from the modem core.
+The modem trace APIs in the Modem library are used to retrieve binary trace data from the modem core.
+The application is responsible for forwarding the trace data to a host computer, where it can be collected with the `nRF Trace collector`_ PC tool to extract PCAP data, or to save them to file for further inspection by Nordic Semiconductor.

+In the |NCS|, the :ref:`nrf_modem_lib_readme` takes care of retrieving and forwarding the trace data, for example to a computer or to a non-volatile memory.

 Enabling modem traces
 *********************